garrywashere/password-manager/README.md

 - **Password Generation:** Provides a tool to generate strong, random passwords.
 - **Data Security:** Implements secure practices for storing and handling sensitive information.
 - **User Interface:** A simple and intuitive web interface for user interaction.
+- **Local Storage:** Provides peace of mind when data is stored locally completely under the users control.

 <!-- ## Requirements
 - Python 3.x